Table of contents

 You need a camera capable of taking shots at periodic, programmable intervals to take the pictures.
 Most newer, higher-end cameras have the feature built-in, but you can do it too with a low-end Canon camera provided you install the CHDK firmware.
 It doesn't actually modify the firmware of the camera, so there is no risk to "brick" your camera and you can go back to the original firmware at any time.

 A great feature of CHDK is that it can interpret BASIC or LUA script directly, which allows to completely automate the camera and add features normally only available on the higher-end models.
 I made a simple LUA script to take pictures at regular intervals.
-You can copy it below, and save it as timelapse.lua on your memory card.
+You can copy it below, and save it as timelapse.lua on your memory card (put it in the /CHDK/SCRIPTS/ directory).
 I only tested it with my Canon IXUS 750, and some features are not available, or behave differently on different cameras, so some tweaking may be in order.
 However for the most part it should be the same :

 --[[ @title Time Lapse @param n Number of frames @default n 0 @param m Number of frames x100 @default m 1 @param i Interval in seconds @default i 5 @param d Delay before start @default d 3 @param r Refocus each frame (1=yes) @default r 0 ]] totalFrames = (n > 0 and n or 0) + (m > 0 and m or 0) * 100 interval = i > 0 and i*1000 or 1000; delay = d > 0 and d*1000 or 0; refocus = r == 1 and true or false print( "Shooting "..totalFrames.." frames every "..(interval/1000).."s for "..(totalFrames*interval/1000).."s." ) if delay > 0 then print( "Starting in "..(delay/1000).."s" ); sleep( delay ) end if not refocus then press( "shoot_half" ) sleep( 2000 ) -- Allow a little time to focus end nextTick = get_tick_count() + interval for i = 1, totalFrames do print( "Frame "..i.."/"..totalFrames ) if refocus then press( "shoot_half" ) sleep( 2000 ) end click( "shoot_full" ) if refocus then release( "shoot_half" ) end sleep( nextTick - get_tick_count() ) nextTick = nextTick + interval end if not refocus then release( "shoot_half" ) end